Web Developer Job Profile

 Prerequisites for those looking to work as Web Developers include:

-• School requirements: Higher education entrance qualification, advanced technical college entrance qualification or at least an intermediate educational qualification.
+- School requirements: Higher education entrance qualification, advanced technical college entrance qualification, or at least an intermediate educational qualification

 What Salary Does a Web Developer Get?

-What Are the Specializations?
+What Are the Specialisations?

 Where Can You Work as a Web Developer?